apavlin/flatphoto/README.md

 > Instructions

-This is my photo-portfolio site.
+This is my portfolio site.

 To install this project: